itplr-kosit/xml-mutate/README.md

 <param name="BR-DE-7" value="cbc:ElectronicMail"/>
 ```

-However, the Schematron rules only reqire the element to be present even if it has no content.
+However, the Schematron rules only require the element to be present even if it has no content.

-Now, we can use a positive exmaple and XML-MutaTe to check on this.
-We a valid [UBL Invoice](doc/exmaple/xrechung-bug) and annotate it with the following declarations:
+Now, we can use a positive example and XML-MutaTe to check on this.
+We take a valid [UBL Invoice](doc/example/xrechnung-bug.xml) and annotate it with the following declarations:

 ```xml
 <cac:Contact>